 We can recognise that the National strategy also complements the current needs within Rossendale and the way in which this Council does business and serves its customers.
 In particular the Council has recognised its need to address its skills and capacity gaps together with traditional, inefficient and outdated ways of providing public service all of which clearly require improvement.
-It has begun this process in the 2004 management team Organisational Review which resulted in a restructure within the senior management team involving the disestablishment of https://doi.org/10.1007/j.com/nicross/posts/ and structures to be replaced by modern approach to district council management.
+It has begun this process in the 2004 management team Organisational Review which resulted in a restructure within the senior management team involving the disestablishment of the existing post and structures to be replaced by modern approach to district council management.
 The result saw the departure of a number of staff and the appointment of new heads of service in the early part of 2005.